Elesapiens/API/README.md

 elelogin

-this method aloud to conect with plataform is tehe principal state the connection to the plataform
+this method aloud to connect with plataform is tehe principal state the connection to the plataform

 parameters